HaukeBartsch/FIONA-downloader/README.md

 > - Download all data, find out what went wrong

+Feedback 1:
-Feedback 1: Immediately made the window higher.
-File selection box is in the way.
-Press download button without setting download location.
-Tried to click on failed row and on "failed" nothing happens.
-Cannot close username/password dialog.
+- Immediately made the window higher: Window is now higher - more square.
+- File selection box is in the way: Still opens up automatically but can be canceled and new File/Load function.
+- Press download button without setting download location: TODO
+- Tried to click on failed row and on "failed" nothing happens: TODO
+- Cannot close username/password dialog: Added close icon on top right.
+Changed "Login" to "Login to FIONA".